MfundoMvuna/FruitSAproductManager/README.md

 2. Apply Migrations

-Open a terminal in the project directory and apply the Entity Framework Core migrations to create the necessary database tables:
+To set up the database schema, apply the Entity Framework Core migrations for both contexts: the application database and the identity database.
+ - Apply Migrations to the Application Database Context The application context is responsible for managing the app's data (e.g., Products, Categories).
+Run the following command to apply the migrations for this context: dotnet CLI:
 Bash:

-dotnet ef database update
+dotnet ef database update --context ApplicationDbContext

+PMC (Package Manager Console):
+powershell:
+Update-Database -Context ApplicationDbContext

 This will apply the migrations and create the database structure based on the models.